hevmarriott/DNAscanv2/README.md

 ### Obtaining

-**Version:** 0.1
+**Version:** 2.0

 Please make sure all dependencies are installed before running DNAscan.
 Instructions on how to install all dependencies are available in the following chapter.
-However, a bash script to set up all dependencies (Annovar and GATK need a manual download and registration step) is available in scripts.
+However, a bash script to set up all dependencies (Annovar and MELT need a manual registration and download step) is available in scripts.

 #### Local Deployment